percona/pg_tde/documentation/docs/index.md

 * Keys in the local keyfile are stored unencrypted.
 * System tables are currently not encrypted.
-* If a key management store (KMS) configuration changed (e.g. the KMS has a new URL), ensure both PostgreSQL and the key management store are up and running when you update it.
-If PostgreSQL is offline during changes, it won't be able to start.
+* When updating the Key Management Store (KMS) configuration, ensure that both PostgreSQL and the KMS are up and running.
+For example, if you update the URL for the KMS and PostgreSQL is offline during these changes, it will not be able to start.
+[Talk to our experts](https://www.percona.com/about/contact) to outline the best update path for you.

 <i warning>:material-alert: Warning:</i> Note that introducing encryption/decryption affects performance.
 Our benchmark tests show less than 10% performance overhead for most situations.
 However, in some specific applications such as those using JSONB operations, performance degradation might be higher.